 Tom Highet equalised and the match finished in a 2-2 draw.

 It was back to Kinning Park on the following Saturday to try to settle the tie.
+Queen's were missing Tom Highet and Jimmy Weir.
 The 3,000 spectators witnessed an even game in very blustery conditions.
 At one point, the wind was so strong that the lower goal was knocked over, posts and all.
 Half an hour into the second half, Queen’s got the only goal of the game.
-Robert Leckie headed for goal and Wilson sent the ball between his own posts in trying to clear.
+Bob Leckie headed for goal and George Wilson sent the ball between his own posts in trying to clear.

 Queen’s Park’s final match of the season was the Scottish Cup Final, which took place at Hampden Park on Saturday 10 April 1875.
 Queen’s opponents in the final were Renton from Dunbartonshire.
-The 7,000 spectators saw a game that was pretty even until Queen’s opened the scoring after an hour’s play when Angus Mackinnon fired home a Weir corner kick.
+The 7,000 spectators saw a game that was pretty even until Queen’s opened the scoring after an hour’s play when Angus McKinnon fired home a Weir corner kick.
 Five minutes later, goal number two arrived after what the North British Daily Mail described as “one of the greatest runs that has ever been seen in a match”.
-Tom Highet and Robert Neill advanced the length of the field exchanging passes, culminating in Neill crossing for Highet to score.
-Then, with about three minutes to go, Billy McKinnon scored goal number three with a fine shot from a Highet corner.
+Tom Highet and Bob Neill advanced the length of the field exchanging passes, culminating in Neill crossing for Highet to score.
+Then, with about three minutes to go, Willie Mackinnon scored goal number three with a fine shot from a Highet corner.

-The Queen’s Park team that retained the cup was R W Neill, goal; J Taylor (captain) and J Phillips, backs; C Campbell and J Dickson, half-backs; J B Weir, W M McKinnon, A Mackinnon, H McNeil, T C Highet and T Lawrie, forwards.
+The Queen’s Park team that retained the cup was - R W Neill, goal; J Taylor (captain) and J Phillips, backs; C Campbell and J Dickson, half-backs; J B Weir, W M Mackinnon, A McKinnon, H McNeil, T C Highet and T Lawrie, forwards.

 03/10/1874 Queen’s Park 1 Eastern 0